 - Mobility: This is related to more of freedom from the traditional type of computing where you are bound to a particular place to work and play.
 More mobility may mean less computing power as you need a better battery life.
 Mobility also means eliminating the need for additional peripherals such as an external keyboard (ex. for heavy data entry) or mouse (ex. for creating graphics).
 Lighter work would not need external peripherals and should be good enough to play games using the built-in input devices (games is just an example).

 Going by the above classification of your needs, your choice should be one of the following:

-- I Need A Powerful Tablet – With Customization Abilities: If you need to run resource intensive applications, go for Intel Core.
+- I Need A Powerful Tablet – With Customization Abilities: If you need to run resource-intensive applications, go for Intel Core.
 Surface Pro satisfies the criteria for many.
 You may want to check the Surface Pro Specifications at The Windows Club.
-And since the applications may need better precision work (in case of creating graphics etc.), you may need external mouse or a stylus.
+And since the applications may need better precision work (in case of creating graphics etc.), you may need an external mouse or a stylus.
 That would mean, good computing with limited mobility.
-Of course you are mobile as long as you do not need any external peripherals.
+Of course, you are mobile as long as you do not need any external peripherals.

 - I Wish To Play On The Go: Considering you are a gaming addict or use applications that require higher computing power but at the same time, you need better mobility, go for Intel Atom Processors.
 Atom is better than RT but a little less powerful compared to Intel Core.

-I guess the above explains how to buy a Windows 8 tablet: the essential factors to consider before buying one.
+I guess the above explains how to buy a Windows tablet – the essential factors to consider before buying one.
 If you have anything to add, please comment.